Abjad/abjad/trunk/abjad/docs/source/start_here/version_history/index.rst

 Abjad 2.13
 ----------

-Released 2013-10-18.
-Built from r12,311.
+Released 2013-10-23.
+Built from r12,499.
+Implements 485 public classes and 465
-Implements 500 public classes and 526 functions totaling 199,255.
+functions totaling 198,812 lines.

 API refactoring
 ^^^^^^^^^^^^^^^

-We're moved half of the API functionality from functions to class methods.
-This is true for almost every package in the system.
+More than half the functionality of the Abjad API has migrated from functions to class methods.
+This means that the total number of functions in the API has decreased from 1045 in Abjad 2.12 to only 465 in Abjad 2.13.
+This also means that many classes now provide additional functionality in the form of public methods.
+Check the API entries of the Abjad classes you work with the most often for new features.
+And note that essentially all functionality available in Abjad 2.12 has been ported to Abjad 2.13, usually with an interface that is easier to use and better documented.

+For example, the predicates previously implemented as ``pitchtools`` functions are now implemented as methods bound to the Abjad ``NamedPitch`` class:

+- ``NamedPitch.is_diatonic_pitch_name()``
+- ``NamedPitch.is_diatonic_pitch_number()``
+- ``NamedPitch.is_pitch_carrier()``
+- ``NamedPitch.is_pitch_class_octave_number_string()``
+- ``NamedPitch.is_pitch_name()``
+- ``NamedPitch.is_pitch_number()``

 Introducing ``inspect()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A new top-level ``inspect()`` function is now available when you start Abjad.
+A new ``inspect()`` function is now available when you start Abjad.
-``inspect()`` is a factory function that returns an instance of the new AttributeInspectionAgent (or just "the inspector").
-The inspector allows you to get a large number of different score component attributes determined by score structure.
-Here's an example of using ``inspect()`` to get the duration of a tupletted note:
+``inspect()`` is a factory function that returns an instance of the new ``AttributeInspectionAgent`` ("the inspector") when called on any score component.
+Use the inspector to examine component attributes determined by score structure.
+Here's how to use ``inspect()`` to get the duration of a tupletted note:

 ::